botlabs-gg/yagpdb-docs-v2/content/docs/reference/templates/syntax-and-data.md

 ### templates.SDict{#templates-sdict}

-`templates.SDict` - This is a custom composite data type defined on an underlying data type _map\[string]interface{}._ This is of kind _map_ having _string_ type as its key and _interface{}_ type as that key's value and can be initialized using `sdict` function.
+`templates.SDict` - This is a custom composite data type defined on an underlying data type _map\[string]interface{}_.
+This is of kind _map_ having _string_ type as its key and _interface{}_ type as that key's value and can be initialized using `sdict` function.
-A map is key-value store.
+A map is a key-value store.
 This means you store value and you access that value by a key.
-Map is an unordered list and the number of parameters to form key-value pairs must be even, difference to regular _map_ is that `templates.SDict` is ordered by its key.
+A map is an unordered list and the number of parameters to form key-value pairs must be even, difference to regular _map_ is that `templates.SDict` is ordered by its key.
 Retrieving specific element inside _templates.Sdict_ is by indexing its key.

 | Function                                | Description                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                              |